tartieret/python-refactoring-tutorial/README.md

 ## The Example: An ETL Process

-We'll build a program that implements a simple Extract-Transform-Load (ETL) process:
+We'll build a program that implements a simple Extract-Transform-Load (ETL) process, taking the example of an e-commerce application that needs to send data to a third-party HTTP server (for instance for business analytics):

-- **Extract**: Execute SQL queries with different parameters to retrieve purchases from a database
+- **Extract**: Retrieve all purchases for the last hour
-- **Transform**: Process and modify the extracted data
+- **Transform**: Process and modify the extracted data to match the third-party HTTP server's requirements
-- **Load**: Send the transformed data to a third-party HTTP server
+- **Load**: Send the transformed data to a third-party HTTP server.
+Unfortunately, the third-party HTTP API requires the data to be split by category of product, so we have to send the data in batches.
+We don't have control on this server, so we can't change that.

 ## Tutorial Structure